How Startups from the USA to France are Embracing the AI Wave

 In the realm of AI, the divergence in attitudes between the United States and France is noticeable.
 American startups typically view AI as a vast field of opportunity and have consequently established some of the biggest names in the industry, such as OpenAI and Gemini.
 In contrast, French companies, while also recognizing AI's potential, often approach it with a mix of optimism and caution, sometimes even perceiving it as a threat.
 This difference in mindset has led France to adopt a follower strategy, reacting to trends rather than setting them.

 In our study, 46% of French startups that use AI have reported using OpenAI’s services.
 Besides Mistral, most startups choose to rely on integrated models offered by American AI startups, such as Modjo.
-Americans' options are the preferred choice for most: OpenAI services are used by 27 respondents, while Mistral is in second place used by 4 of them.
+Americans' options are the preferred choice for most: OpenAI services are used by 27 respondents, while Mistral is in second place and is used by 4 of them.
 This is mostly due to OpenAI providing a cheap, accessible, and first-class model as a product and as an API.
 The 2022 GPT wave was also strongly linked with ChatGPT until other alternatives rose up, and they reaped the lion’s share of the market.

 Other models like Mistral or Llama arrived later and started as self-hosted alternatives, which required engineering skills to deploy and a bigger upfront investment than OpenAI.
 This is less true now, as they also provide API access and move forward on commoditization.